Days Until Homecoming:

 1 p.m.

-Friday, October 3 from 1 – 2:30 p.m.
+Friday, October 2 from 1 – 2:30 p.m.

 Argyros Forum, Room 209 A

-A child’s shoe from a death camp; a briefcase used to carry false documents for Jewish children in hiding; a poem written by a boy in a concentration camp; all transform history into stories through which we can engage and learn.
+The library’s exhibits tell of the individual lives affected, and all too often ended, by the Holocaust.
+A briefcase used to carry false documents for Jewish children in hiding; a poem written by a boy in Terezin; a first edition of “The Diary of Anne Frank”, all transform history into stories through which we can engage and learn.

-Friday, October 3 from 2 – 4 p.m.
+Friday, October 2 from 2 – 4 p.m.

 Samueli Library, Leatherby Libraries 404

-Friday, October 3 from 3:30 – 5 p.m.
+Friday, October 2 from 2 – 5 p.m.

 Keck Center for Science and Engineering